jackcuikq/GuitarToTab/README.md

 The app is built with Flask and the script for converting WAV to tab is written in Python using the [Librosa](https://github.com/librosa/librosa) audio library.

+## Availability
+The web app is not currently live.

 ## Usage
 Users can create an account to begin recording and accessing their tablature.
-After creating an account users can navigate to the "Create Tab" page where they can upload their guitar audio.
+After creating an account and logging in, users can navigate to the "New Tab" page where they can upload their guitar audio.
+At the "My Tabs" page, users can click on a tab to edit or delete that tab.

 ## Screenshots:
 ![Landing](/demo_pics/landing.png)